 Approach Without Blame

-It's possible that there are lots of options, but it may also be that you want such fundamentally different things sexually that it isn’t going to work.
-This doesn’t make either of you a bad person.
+Being open-minded and patient really are essential here.
 It can be tempting to go into these conversations feeling defensive or offensive, as the topic can be painful.
 If you’re going to get into it productively, you need to establish some ground rules and work hard on the sexual communication.

 Talk and Get Support

-- Do it for your partner: We all do things for partners because we want to please them.
+We all do things for partners because we want to please them.
 And as long as you aren’t doing something against your will or that feels bad for yourself, being sexual together even when you feel ambivalent can be one way of moving toward a different sexual relationship.
-Saying yes when you feel maybe is fine.
-Saying yes when you feel no usually isn’t.

 Maxwell JA, Muise A, MacDonald G, Day LC, Rosen NO, Impett EA.
 How implicit theories of sexuality shape sexual and relationship well-being.
 J Pers Soc Psychol.
 2017 Feb;112(2):238-279. doi:10.1037/pspi0000078.